 The surprise hit of the 1990 holiday season (and featured on our list of favorite holiday comedies), Home Alone’s popularity (and that of it’s equally-enjoyed sequel) has only blossomed thanks to VHS and DVD sales and countless airings on television from November through January.
-My sister and I loved the first movie so much, we watched it all year long!
-My dad continues to quote Angels with Dirty Faces (the fake movie Kevin watches despite previously being told “If Uncle Frank says “no”…it must be really bad”) to this day and recently told me it is his all-time favorite Christmas movie.

 If you have never seen Home Alone, rush out to your local Target for a copy or rent or stream it on your preferred device immediately!
 Home Alone is the story of bratty Kevin McAllister whose family is preparing to leave for Paris for the holidays and accidentally leave him behind!
 Kevin must brave a frightening basement, do his own laundry and grocery shopping and defend his home against a pair of the worst burglars in movie history.